-Whether your dog is showing signs of CDS, simply exhibiting regular age-related cognitive decline, or you want to hold off symptoms for as long as possible, there are a number of ways you can help.
+Whether your dog is showing signs of CDS, simply exhibiting regular age-related cognitive decline, or you want to hold off symptoms for as long as possible, there are some ways you can help.
 One method is to provide physical exercise.
 Dr. Klein reminds his patients that, “All dogs, no matter their age, should have regular exercise.
 It helps with their physical and mental health.”
 Whether it’s a gentle walk or a round of fetch, exercise enriches your dog’s life experience, which is good for his brain.
-Of course, the type of exercise you provide should be appropriate for your dog’s age, health, and cognitive function.
+Of course, the type of activity you provide should be appropriate for your dog’s age, health, and cognitive function.

 Putting It All Together

 Combining all of these management strategies — diet, physical exercise, and behavioral enrichment — is likely to provide the best results.
-In addition, Dr. Klein suggests “Keeping a dog on a set schedule and a regular routine can also help minimize problems and make a dog more comfortable and confident.”
+Also, Dr. Klein suggests “Keeping a dog on a set schedule, and a routine can also help minimize problems and make a dog more comfortable and confident.”
 Taking the time to feed your dog correctly and to interact with him in age-appropriate active and mentally challenging ways will benefit both of you.
 It will help keep his mind functioning at its best for as long as possible and will provide both of you with fun and companionship throughout your dog’s senior years.